Combined Gas Law Calculator

 p₁ / T₁ = p₂ / T₂.
 The invariability of volume means that gas doesn't do any work and the heat absorbed by gas is precisely the same as internal energy change:

-ΔU = Q = Cv * n * ΔT.
-This process can be visualized for gas kept in a rigid container, but which can exchange heat with an environment.
+ΔU = Q = Cv·n·ΔT.
+We can visualize this process for gas kept in a rigid container that can exchange heat with an environment.
+You can try our Gay-Lussac's law calculator, as Gay-Lussac's law corresponds to this thermodynamic process.

 T₁ transform to

 V₁ / T₁ = V₂ / T₂.
-Due to the fact that pressure is invariant, the formula for work done by the gas is given by:
+Since pressure is invariant, the formula for work done by the gas is given by:

-Cp is known as molar heat capacity under constant pressure, and for an ideal gas is associated with
+Cp is known as molar heat capacity under constant pressure, and for an ideal gas, it is associated with

 Cv, so that